 I hope you love this recipe, and be sure to pick up a copy of Cook Lively for yourself; you'll love it!

 Recipe from Cook Lively, 100 Quick and Easy Plant-Based Recipes for High Energy, Glowing Skin and Vibrant Living Using 10 Ingredients or Less by Laura-Jane Koers.
 Copyright © 2017.
 Reprinted with permission by DeCapo Press, a subsidiary of Hachette Book Group, Inc.

 ADDICTIVE BANANA CREAM PIE FROM "COOK LIVELY"

 A naturally sweetened no-bake raw dessert that is gluten-free, dairy free and so easy to prepare.
-Created by the very talented Laura-Jane Koers from her new cookbook “Cook Lively”, available May 30th, 2017.
-This dessert is best kept frozen until serving and pairs perfectly with slices of fresh banana and Laura’s Cashew Crème fraîche (page 225 of her cookbook), several dollops of coconut whip or your favourite non-dairy whip.
+Created by the very talented Laura-Jane Koers from her new cookbook "Cook Lively".
+This dessert is best kept frozen until serving and pairs perfectly with slices of fresh banana and Laura's Cashew Crème fraîche (page 225), several dollops of coconut whip or your favourite non-dairy whip.

 For the Crust

 - 1 cup unsweetened shredded coconut

 - ¼ tsp sea salt

 For the Banana Filling

 - 2 medium bananas